tanujdhiman/Data_Structure_and_Algorithms/Stack/Readme.md

 ![](images/stack-LL.png)

-## Advantages of Implementing Linked List over Arrays :
+## Advantages of Implementing Stack using Linked List over Arrays :

+Advantages of I